End of Financial Year Checklist for Small Businesses

 Use STP-enabled software to simplify this process and avoid any hiccups come tax time.
 It’s essential for small business owners to stay on top of this to keep things running smoothly.

-Then, double-check that all your super guarantee contributions are up-to-date.
-Superannuation is a significant part of your employees’ benefits and compliance with this is non-negotiable.
+The Superannuation Guarantee is increasing to 12% from 1 July 2025.
+Double-check your payroll software and wage calculations to ensure super guarantee contributions are up-to-date and ready for the change.
+Superannuation is a significant part of your employees’ benefits, and compliance with this is non-negotiable.

 Employee Payment Summaries